healthysustainablecities/global-indicators/readme.md

 3. Generate resources
 4. Compare results (e.g. impact of hypothetical scenarios and sensitivity analyses, benchmarking between cities or regions of interest, monitoring change across time)

-Detailed directions to set up and perform the 3-step process to configure, conduct analysis and generate documented data, maps and reports on spatial indicators of urban design and transport features for healthy and sustainable cities are found on our website https://global-healthy-liveable-cities.github.io.

-Detailed usage notes are provided on the Global Healthy and Sustainable City Indicators tool [website](https://global-healthy-liveable-cities.github.io/).

 A fully configured example study region is provided along with data for users to familiarise themselves with the workflow and the possibilities of the generated resources.
+Our [website](https://global-healthy-liveable-cities.github.io) provides detailed directions on how to perform the four-step process, and how to access, run and modify the provided example Jupyter notebook to perform analyses for your own study regions.

 ### Running the provided example
 From the launched software prompt, type `ghsci` to start the web app and click the displayed link open a web browser at http://localhost:8000